 Anyone planning landscape design these days is spoiled for choice when it comes to both rocks and stones.
 Whether you need decorative garden rocks, structural materials, or a combination of the two, you’ll find many options for your project.
 With the wide variety of materials, finishes, and sizes, you are almost certain to find the perfect rocks for your project.

-But how do you narrow down your options and make a choice?
+How much are landscaping rocks going to cost?
+How do you choose from all the options?
 The first step: define the style you are going for and clearly identify your needs.
 After determining your vision and budget, as well as the functional and structural needs of your project, you will be able to determine which options are right for you.

 Once you fully understand the vision you have in mind for your landscaping project — and which types of landscaping stone and materials fit your criteria — choosing the best landscaping rocks can be a lot simpler than it first seems.
 So let’s get started.